I'm a younger woman with breast cancer

 For instance, you will be less likely to meet other women in a similar situation when attending clinic appointments.
 It can also mean making choices about your future far sooner than you may have expected.

-Our online forum, One-to-One Support Service and Younger Women Together are great ways to meet women of a similar age, in a similar situation, with whom you can share experiences, fears and hopes.
+Our online forum, Someone Like Me and Younger Women Together are great ways to meet women of a similar age, in a similar situation, with whom you can share experiences, fears and hopes.
 Some of the younger women who have used our services have shared their stories in a short-film which you can watch here.

 Together with breast cancer specialists and younger women, Breast Cancer Care has developed standards of care for younger women with breast cancer.
 They include the care and support that all younger women with breast cancer should receive, and the important topics they may want to discuss with their treatment team.